sidath80/robotsimulation/README.md

 	    1. To run the test, type "mvn test"

-	       ActionHelperTest.java : Which will run the test cases which covers all user input validation, RobotOnSurfaceMoveHelperTest.java : Which will run the test cases all simulation move action relate to 													the robot.
+	       ActionHelperTest.java : Which will run the test cases which covers all user input validation, RobotOnSurfaceMoveHelperTest.java : Which will run the test cases all simulation move action relate to robot.
-	       RobotOnSurfaceRotateHelperTest.java : Which will run the test cases all simulation rotate action 													  														relate to the robot.
+	       RobotOnSurfaceRotateHelperTest.java : Which will run the test cases all simulation rotate action relate to robot.

 	    2. To run the simulation, type "mvn clean package" and java -jar 	target/robotsimulation-0.0.1-SNAPSHOT-jar-with-dependencies.jar